School Projects and Services

 How can I help you?

-They can:
+Children can:

-Create their own stories in his workshops.
+Create their own stories in his workshops, learning emotional intelligence, equality, diversity, inclusivity, and problem-solving skills.

 With Lily Whisker & Friends